 We already have Andrew Yang, a former presidential candidate, telling people to move to Georgia by December 7th and register to vote so they can vote in the runoff.

-Um that's pretty unbelievable.
+That's pretty unbelievable.

 If the signature on the ballot didn't match, it was thrown out.

-But they worded it apparently cleverly in the section of the settlement that Georgia election officials agreed to this what ended up being a profound change instead of having to match the signature on file with e-net, the absentee ballot signature only had to match the signature on the absentee ballot application.
+But they worded it apparently cleverly in the section of the settlement that Georgia election officials agreed to this, what ended up being a profound change instead of having to match the signature on file with ENET, the absentee ballot signature only had to match the signature on the absentee ballot application.

-That that hardly validates a uh uh ballot, right?
+That hardly validates a ballot, right?

-We need to look into that.
+So we need to look into that.

 I agree.